mlswg/mls-architecture/draft-ietf-mls-architecture.md

 The Authentication Service (AS) has to provide three services:

-1. Issue credentials to clients that attest to bindings between identities and signature key pairs
+1. Issue credentials to clients that attest to bindings between identities and signature key pairs.

-2. Enable a client to verify that a credential presented by another client is valid with respect to a reference identifier
+2. Enable a client to verify that a credential presented by another client is valid with respect to a reference identifier.

-3. Enable a group member to verify that a credential represents the same client as another credential
+3. Enable a group member to verify that a credential represents the same client as another credential.

 A member with a valid credential authenticates its MLS messages by signing them with the private key corresponding to the public key bound by its credential.